kovidgoyal/calibre/manual/creating_plugins.rst

     calibre-customize -b .

 .. note::
-    On OS X you have to first install the |app| command line tools, by going to :guilabel:`Preferences->Miscellaneous` and clicking the
-    :guilabel:`Install command line tools` button.
+    On OS X, the command line tools are inside the |app| bundle, for example, if you installed calibre in :file:`/Applications` the command line tools are in :file:`/Applications/calibre.app/Contents/MacOS/calibre`.

 You can download the Hello World plugin from `helloworld_plugin.zip  <http://calibre-ebook.com/downloads/helloworld_plugin.zip>`_.